GeoBigData/gbdx-training/workshop_prep/README.md

 __4. Start Jupyter Notebook and authenticate into GBDX__

-Jupyter Notebook is an open-source web application that makes it easy to create and share documents - called Notebooks - that contain live code and explanatory text.
+Jupyter Notebook is an open-source web application that makes it easy to create and share documents - called notebooks - that contain live code and explanatory text.
 When you start the app, it will launch a Python 'kernel' and the Notebook Dashboard from your browser.
-From here, you can open and close Notebooks and manage running kernels [(documentation here)](https://jupyter.readthedocs.io/en/latest/running.html#running).
-Use the following instructions to start the provided gbdxtools test Notebook.
+From here, you can open and close notebooks and manage running kernels [(documentation here)](https://jupyter.readthedocs.io/en/latest/running.html#running).
+Use the following instructions to start the provided gbdxtools test notebook.

 __4.1__ Download the file `gbdxtools-test.ipynb` from this repository.